deksa89/Cool-Chat-App/README.md

-Simple chat app that is using Scaledrone messaging service.
+Simple chat app that is using React and Scaledrone messaging service.

 It consists of 2 windows: Login and Chat windows.